-Paternity leave cannot start before a child is born and must be taken at some stage within the first eight weeks following birth (except when the child is born prematurely in which case the leave must be taken within the eight weeks following the expected week of childbirth).
+Paternity leave cannot start before a child is born or placed and must be taken at some stage within the first year following birth or adoption (except when the child is born prematurely in which case the leave must be taken within the 52 weeks following the expected week of childbirth).

-Most new parents choose to begin paternity leave on the date their child is born, but you may if you wish begin the leave at any time you choose provided that the whole of the leave is taken by the end of those eight weeks.
+Most new parents choose to begin paternity leave on the date their child is born, but you may if you wish begin the leave at any time you choose provided that the whole of the leave is taken by the end of that year.

-In order to qualify for paternity leave you must notify the Council at least 15 weeks before the expected week of your child's birth or within 7 days of having been notified that a child will be placed for adoption.
+In order to qualify for paternity leave with regards to birth, you must notify the Council at least 15 weeks before the expected week of your child's birth, and give at least 28 days' notice before the date you would like to take each period of leave.
+For adoption cases, you must notify the Council within 7 days of having been notified that a child will be placed for adoption.
 Your notification should specify how much leave you intend to take and when you intend the leave to begin.
-Should your plans change, you will need to give the Council 28 days' notice of any revision.
+Should your plans change, you will need to give the Company 28 days' notice of any revision.

 Paternity leave is payable at the statutory rate, which is subject to change every year.
-You can check the most up-to-date figure with the clerk.
+You can check the most up-to-date figure with your line manager.